-Many teens will be aware of their changing body.
+Many teens will be self-aware.
+They know their bodies are changing.
 They may be secretly unhappy or self-conscious about their weight or appearance.

 You may hear questions like, “Do you think I’m fat?”

 Don’t panic if this happens.
-Many teens are simply looking for your guidance and reassurance.
+Many teens are simply looking for your reassurance and acceptance.